-Some Avant History
+Some Avant Jazz History

 One event that has always been an inspiration to me is the “October Revolution in Jazz” from 1964.
 After Ornette Coleman turned the NYC jazz world on its head with his extended run at the Five Spot in 1959, an avant garde scene there really began to flourish… but they were having real trouble finding any jazz clubs to play.
 When Bill Dixon found a cellar coffee house that was willing, he assembled a festival of avant garde jazz to take place there… and to everyone’s amazement, it drew big crowds and left a permanent mark on the jazz world.
 Wikipedia has a good account of it and is a great place to start for those interested in learning more.